ILikeMice/Pygame-Chess-Bot/README.md

 At the end of each game, the program will quit and a FEN will be sent to the command line.

 Theres currently not much to the program,except it being able to play chess.

+You might have to install stockfish if you are using an OS that isn't Ubuntu.